OpenAI Assistant Function Calling

 Prerequisites

-Function configured in OpenAI - Configuring Function Calling in OpenAI
+- OpenAI Assistant with functions configured - Configuring Function Calling in OpenAI

 GET